Wrath of Man: Plot

-Five months before joining Fortico, on the day of the first robbery, Hill is with his son Dougie.
-Revealed to be working with a robbery crew, Hill grudgingly agrees to monitor an armored truck's route, leaving Dougie in the car.
-A group of robbers hijack the truck and spot Dougie.
-Hill races back to his son and watches as Dougie is executed before he is also shot and left for dead.

-Three weeks later, Hill wakes up in the hospital.
-He meets with King, who gives him a list of suspects and agrees to temporarily turn a blind eye.
-Hill is revealed to be Mason Hargreaves, a notorious crime lord; determined to find Dougie's killer, Hargreaves and his men — led by Mike, Brendan, and Moggy — kill nearly everyone on King's list, without results.
-Mike voices his concerns about retaliation, and Hargreaves agrees to lay low in London, but instead assumes the identity of Patrick Hill and joins Fortico to continue the hunt alone.
-It was Hargreaves' own crew who attempted the Chinatown robbery until Mike recognized him.
+The act opens as a flashback.
+Five months before joining Fortico, on the day of the opening scene's robbery, Hill is present with his son Dougie.
+Revealed to be a thief himself, who was working with a robbery crew, Hill grudgingly agrees to monitor an armored truck's route, leaving Dougie in the car.
+A different group of robbers hijacks the truck and spots Dougie.
+Hill races back to his son and watches as Dougie is murdered before he is also shot and left for dead.
+Three weeks later, Hill wakes up in the hospital and meets with Agent King, who gives him a list of suspects and agrees to temporarily turn a blind eye.
+Hill is revealed to be Mason Hargreaves, a notorious crime lord; he is promised that he will be allowed to avenge Dougie's death and summarily kill the robbers if he can bring down all of them at once.
+Accordingly, and determined to find Dougie’s killer, Hargreaves and his men – led by Mike, Brendan, and Moggy – kill nearly every thief on King's list of known armored-truck burglars, without results.
+Mike voices his concerns about retaliation, and Hargreaves agrees to lay low in London, but actually lied.
+He instead assumes the identity of Patrick Hill and joins Fortico to continue the hunt alone.
+It was Hargreaves' own crew who attempted the Chinatown robbery until Mike recognized Hargreaves.